 - deer and wildfowl

 Single or initial visits by schools or other organised groups can be conducted by a Forest Guide.
 A complete tour on foot will take about two hours covering two and a half miles.
-If required, a tour guide must be booked beforehand.
+If needed, a tour guide must be booked beforehand.

 About this forest